nanees15/SWE/README.md

      * pre-condition : both the user viewing and the user being viewed must have an account on the platform .
      * post-condition:  more data will get fetched from the user table in the database .
      * output : the user profile will be showed to the viewer .

- * select multi destination :
+ * select multiple destination :
      * action : enable the user to add multiple stops in his trip .
      * inputs : multiple locations from the map.
      * source: user .